Global milk deliveries

-- Global milk deliveries in March were up on last year.
-In total, an average of 815 million litres per day was delivered across the five key regions, 1.7% more than March 2019.
+- Global milk deliveries in May were down 0.2% on last year.
+In total, an average of 799 million litres per day was delivered across the six key regions.

-- March production for the EU (excluding UK) was up 1.2% from last year.
-Most of the larger producing nations, including France, Germany, Poland and the Netherlands, saw production growth in the month.
+- May production for the EU (excluding UK) was down 0.4% from last year.
+Most of this reduction came from a 2% decrease in production in France.

 - The tracker is a baseline for comparing against actual production, not a forecast of milk production.